Susan's Place Logo

 Stottie Girl

-Quote from: Charlotte Kitty on Today at 02:27:15 AMI was too young to have any of those computers at the time!
+Quote from: Charlotte Kitty on April 02, 2026, 02:27:15 AMI was too young to have any of those computers at the time!
 We used BBC micros at primary school and then Acorn Archimedes at high school.
 It was Acorn computers that then created ARM which is behind basically every RISC mobile phone processor and modern microcontroller.
 So at least something big from the UK that still exists.

 Charlotte 😻